FjoGeo/Python_C2/README.md

 # C2 Server

-A simple C2 server that controls that controls an agent, allowing it to execute shell commands, capture keyboard input and upload and download files.
+A simple C2 server that controls an agent, allowing it to execute shell commands, capture keyboard input and upload and download files.

 ## C2 Server